hschletz/formotron/Readme.md

 checked.

 ## enum
-Enum properties accept strings that match a defined enum value.
+Enum properties accept enum instances, as well as strings/integers that match a defined enum value.
 This is very useful for constraining values to a limited set (for example, radio buttons and dropdowns with a static set of values).
 Valid input values are defined by the type of enum:
 - Basic enums accept the symbolic name (case sensitive).
 - Backed enums accept the backing value only, but not the name.